 Adrianna, the speech pathologist, had a box of objects that she introduced to Rachel.
 She asked her to do certain things with them and observed how she responded and reacted, also watching for any vocalization or sounds Rachel made.
-Her observations were that Rachel is a little delayed in her receptive language.
-This means her ability to take in what she's being told, or being asked to do.
-And obviously she's delayed in her expressive language...her being able to verbalize or sign.

 The plan is, once her official report has been written and submitted to the board to review, to start speech therapy, once a week for an hour.
 Therapy will more than likely start the second week of April.